-The functional unit for this certification is defined as 1 cubic meter(M) of ready-mix concrete/t CO2-e.
+The functional unit for this certification is defined as t CO2-e/cubic meter (m3) of ready-mix concrete.

 The certification is being managed through the EPD (environmental product declaration) pathway.
 Hanson holds process certification to produce bespoke cradle to grave EPDs for customer projects.